Using Time Bands to Study Time

 The existence of day-accurate anniversary bands has been thought possible by many.
-Throughout much of the 1990s people speculated on the possible year 2000 as being important because it was 2000 years from Jesus.
-Of course only an accurate calendar prevented folks from seeing this work, but it was an example of the Holy Spirit confirming in folks that this is indeed how it does work.
+Throughout much of the 1990s people speculated on the possible year 2000 NS as being important because it was 2000 years from Jesus.
+Of course only an accurate calendar prevented folks from seeing this work.

 Other anniversaries include the 4000th from the time of Jacob in Laban’s service.
-This is a 20 year period with only year accurate stories, but it has substantial scripture supporting its application in the twenty or so years between 2010 and 2029.
+This is a 20 year period extending from 2010 NS through 2029 NS, again intersecting with Noah, see below.

-Finally, the 7000th anniversaries of Noah’s flood land in 2028 and 2029.
-This band is suggested by the Lord giving Noah 7 days warning.
-Since with the Lord a day is 1000 years, the 7 day warning is also a 7000 year warning.
+Finally, the 7000th anniversaries of Noah’s flood land in 2029 NS and 2030 NS.
+This band is suggested by God giving Noah 7 days warning.
+Since with Jesus a day is 1000 years, the 7 day warning is also a 7000 year warning.